bew030/domain_project_template/README.md

 	```

 6. Run python code as normal based on the next section, Using the Code

 You can use python run.py to run the file based off of the default configurations in the config file.
-If you'd just like to see what the code looks like, you can look at our notebook [here](https://github.com/bew030/domain_project_template/blob/main/notebooks/Example%20Notebook.ipynb).
+If you'd just like to see what the code and methods looks like, you can also look at our notebook [here](https://github.com/bew030/domain_project_template/blob/main/notebooks/Example%20Notebook.ipynb).

 # Using the Code